hitoshi-watase/sercrod/docs/reference/directives/let.md

 #### Summary

-`*let` runs a small piece of JavaScript in Nablla’s sandbox to define local helper variables.
+`*let` runs a small piece of JavaScript in Sercrod’s sandbox to define local helper variables.
 These variables are available to expressions on the same element and all of its descendants.
-Newly created variable names are also promoted into the host data so that later elements inside the same `<na-blla>` can read them.
+Newly created variable names are also promoted into the host data so that later elements inside the same `<serc-rod>` can read them.

 Alias: